 Snacks give us the energy to crush the day!
-Whether we’re on the move, at home, or working, snacks can help us avoid hanger, give us energy, and taste delicious.
-Here are two more snack guides you can use for ideas: Healthy Hiking Snacks and The Ultimate Guide to Easy, Healthy Snacks.
+Whether we're on the move, at home, or working, snacks can help us avoid hanger, give us energy, and taste delicious.
+Here are two more snack guides you can use for ideas: Healthy Hiking Snacks and Best Travel Snacks for an Airplane.

 Thursday 7th of April 2022

 Love Jordosworld so much.
 I love this protein snack reminder.
 It's so hard to get protein in every meal & this awesome reminder of high protein snacks has helped.
 G2G bars, chomps and greek yogurt and cheese sticks are some of my favorites.
 Thanks Jordan ❤️